Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 Bloomberg reports that Bayrock partnered with Donald Trump and his two children Ivanka Trump and Donald Trump Jr. on real estate deals between 2002 and 2011.
 A key figure in those deals was allegedly Felix Sater, who accompanied Ivanka Trump and Donald Trump Jr. to Moscow on multiple occasions.

-Although Trump is saying now he had no business in Russia, it was a different story in 2007 when he testified under oath that Bayrock brought Russian investors to Trump tower to discuss Moscow business.
+Although Trump is saying now he had no business in Russia, it was a different story in 2007 when he testified under oath that Bayrock brought Russian investors to the Trump Tower to discuss Moscow business.
 Trump also reportedly said,

 “It’s ridiculous that I wouldn’t be investing in Russia is one of the hottest places in the world for investment.”